The lack of alignment between sales and marketing is failing businesses across the globe.

 By doing this, your team is uniting under one common goal.

 If your sales and marketing teams have joint KPIs, you get a great chance to see the synergy behind their work and analyze how your business is doing in both sales and marketing.
 Also, you will be able to detect the weak areas in your customer acquisition funnel, and fix not just parts of it, but the entire funnel.

 Make sure you schedule frequent meetings between marketing and sales, during which the marketers and salespeople can actively collaborate and agree on shared metrics to measure their performance – ideally, revenue growth.

 One of the most powerful things that you can do after you align both your sales and marketing teams together is to look at the feedback you get directly from your customer – also known as Voice of Customer (VOC) data.

-The best time to gather VOC feedback is during sales calls, which are a perfect opportunity for sales reps to discover potential customers’ pain points and motivations to purchase your products or services.
+The best time to gather VOC feedback is through customer service and during sales calls, which are a perfect opportunity for reps to discover potential customers’ pain points and motivations to purchase your products or services.

 You can then use these insights to pick out specific phrases to create new marketing messages, as well as refine your product or service offering.
 At the same time, you can use this information to get a better understanding of what your customers really like about your product.

 At SuperOffice, our sales teams surveyed more than 800 prospects to find out what they wanted to achieve with CRM software.
 The overall response was to “increase sales and improve customer loyalty”.